kaaengine/kaa/docs/tutorial/part05.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As you'll work on more complex games you'll notice that the most significant restriction is that BodyNode cannot
 have other BodyNodes as children.
-It means we cannot have a tree-like structure of colliding objects (the list of
+It means we cannot have a tree-like structure of colliding objects, the list of
-colliding objects in the scene must be a flat list!).
+colliding objects in the scene must be a flat list!.
 It may seem like a serious
 constraint, but there are good reasons for it.
 The purpose of physics engine is to calculate object's position,
 rotation, velocity etc. based on environment properties (gravity, damping) and interactions (e.g. collisions) with
 other dynamic objects.
 A node whose transformations (position, rotation) would be calculated